flybywiresim/docs/docs/dev-corner/qa-process.md

 ## QA at FlyByWire

-FlyByWire Simulations aims to maintain professional standards as well as industry-wide best practices in order to maximize developer productivity and deliver high-quality, tested products.
+FlyByWire Simulations aims to maintain professional standards as well as industry-wide best practices to maximize developer productivity and deliver high-quality, tested products.

-This is why we adopt a set of rules and practices that create a strong framework, not only around the usage of git but also surrounding code quality.
+This is why we adopt a set of rules and practices that create a strong framework, not only around the usage of git, but also surrounding code quality.

-Therefore, every change or addition to the code of our aircraft goes through a multi-step development and quality assurance process.
+Therefore, every change or addition to the code of our aircraft goes through a multistep development and quality assurance process.

-This documentation describes the FlyByWire QA Process and tools in detail to make sure, we can efficiently and effectively deliver the highest quality in our products.
+This documentation describes the FlyByWire QA Process and tools in detail to make sure we can efficiently and effectively deliver the highest quality in our products.

 ## What you need

-To QA test for FlyByWire you need the following prerequisites:
+To QA test for FlyByWire, you need the following prerequisites:

 - Having read and understood this page!
 - Microsoft Flight Simulator (PC)